vsrsousa/spresso/docs/development_notes/PSEUDOPOTENTIALS_MODULE.md

 ### Using the GUI

-1. Start the xespresso GUI: `streamlit run -m xespresso.gui`
+1. Start the xespresso GUI: `streamlit run -m qtgui`
 2. Check **"Show Configuration"** in the sidebar
 3. Navigate to **"🧪 Pseudopotentials Configuration"**
 4. Fill in the configuration form: